-It was like watching a slow-opening curtain of a play that I’d waited my whole life to see.
-I studied the understanding that rolled across my mother’s face, revealing a character I knew existed but rarely saw.
+Like a slow-opening curtain of a play that you waited your whole life to see, understanding rolled across my mother’s face, revealing a character I knew existed but rarely saw.
 She glanced at me sideways then turned her head to stare with eyes, not that of mother to daughter but of woman to woman.
 I hurried my words before she disappeared behind camouflage again.

 Without a denial of words, no feigning of ignorance, she said, “I knew I could never live with myself if I ever left you kids.”

 With renewed confidence, Mom accepted the only type of job she was qualified to have without a high school education, another by-product of U.S. segregation.
 She became a pickle packer for Vlasic Foods; standing at a manufacturing line for over 25 years, because even that back-breaking work was better than being cooped up in a house with noisy children and a demanding husband.
-Instead, my mother was surrounded by Comadres, also escaping the limits of 20th-century chauvinism.
+Instead, my mother was surrounded by other comadres, also escaping the confines of 20th-century chauvinism.